libgit2/libgit2/docs/relase.md

 ## Maintenance release

-Every once in a while, when we feel we've accumulated backportable fixes in the mainline branch, we produce a maintenance release in order to provide updates for those who track the releases and so our users and integrators don't have to upgrade immediately.
+Every once in a while, when we feel we've accumulated a significant amount of backportable fixes in the mainline branch, we produce a maintenance release in order to provide fixes or improvements for those who track the releases.
+This also lets our users and integrators receive updates without having to upgrade to the next full release.

-As a rule of thumb, it's a good idea to produce a maintenance release when we're getting ready for a full release.
-This gives a last round of fixes without having to upgrade (which with us potentially means adjusting to API changes).
+As a rule of thumb, it's a good idea to produce a maintenance release for the current series when we're getting ready for a full release.
+This gives the (still) current series a last round of fixes without having to upgrade (which with us potentially means adjusting to API changes).

 Start by opening an issue.
 Use the following as a base.